-Shell plugins work transparently to ensure that the basic commands Ansible runs are properly formatted to work with the target machine and allow the user to configure certain behaviors related to how Ansible executes tasks.
+Shell plugins work to ensure that the basic commands Ansible runs are properly formatted to work with the target machine and allow the user to configure certain behaviors related to how Ansible executes tasks.

 You can add a custom shell plugin by dropping it into a

 shell_plugins directory adjacent to your play, inside a role,

 or by putting it in one of the shell plugin directory sources configured in ansible.cfg.

 You should not alter which plugin is used unless you have a setup in which the default